Inference of gravitational lensing and patchy reionization with future CMB data: Results

 The key challenge for inference or forecasting is the marginalization over the $\{f,\phi,\tau\}$ fields.
 While we could use an exact sampling algorithm like Hamiltonian Monte Carlo (HMC) to perform this marginalization, we instead use the approximate but much faster Marginal Unbiased Score Expansion (MUSE) method \cite{seljak17,millea22,millea22b}.
 For data vectors as large as ours here, MUSE is unbiased, but in theory can be sub-optimal.
 However, it was demonstrated in \cite{millea22} that for gravitational lensing inference, it achieves uncertainties which are ${<}\,10\%$ away from the optimal Fisher limit.
 We do not expect the addition of patchy screening to qualitatively change this behavior, motivating its use here.
 Although we expect our results are close to optimal, they should be regarded as an upper-bound on possible uncertainties, and whether tighter constraints are possible could be checked by analyzing our posterior probability function with HMC.

 Following \cite{millea22}, we use MUSE to compute the $J$ and $H$ matrices for the parameters set $\{A_{\phi\phi}, A_{\tau\tau}, A_{\phi\tau}\}$, then use these to form the marginal posterior covariance matrix.
-The computation involves only obtaining MAP estimates of the kind pictured in Fig.~\ref{fig:MAP} for a suite of data simulations, and evaluating gradients of the posterior in Eqn.~\eqref{eq:jointposterior} at these points in parameter space.
+The $J$ matrix is the covariance of gradients of the log posterior with respect to parameters at the joint MAP, and the $H$ matrix is akin to a ``response function,'' which quantifies how the gradient with respect to each parameter responds to injecting a shift in another parameter into the simulated data.
+In practice, the computation involves only obtaining MAP estimates of the kind pictured in Fig.~\ref{fig:MAP} for a suite of data simulations, and evaluating gradients of the posterior in Eqn.~\eqref{eq:jointposterior} at these points in parameter space.
 The MUSE covariance, much like the inverse Fisher matrix, is already averaged over data realizations, and so directly gives us our desired forecast.

 We begin by examining the information content in temperature vs. polarization.
 In Fig.~\ref{fig:T_vs_P}, we plot the forecasted covariance for the SPT-3G configuration with $\ell_{\rm max}\,{=}\,3000$ as one and two-dimensional marginalized contours.
 We find that there is almost no weight from temperature on constraints to the overall lensing or screening amplitudes.
 It is already known that at SPT-3G noise levels, the total lensing $S/N$ is highly dominated by polarization, and we find the same is true for the screening effect.
 We expect this will only get more drastic as noise levels decrease, thus for the forecasts described below, we consider only polarization for simplicity.
 By doing so, however, we are underestimating constraints possible with SO, which has higher noise-levels and could receive a non-negligible contribution from temperature.
 Doing such a forecast would depend on more complex assumptions about temperature foregrounds, so we leave this to a future work.